Skip to main content

 • output_configuration: Set the audio format (wav, mp3), and apply enhancements.

-• voice_settings: Enhance reference audio quality or maintain the source accent.
+• voice_settings: Enhance reference audio quality, maintain the source accent, or adjust the speaking rate.

 • inference_options: Adjust stability, temperature, and speaker similarity for unique results.